 The new National Cervical Screening Program:

 - invite women to participate in the National Cancer Screening Register

 - replace the Pap test with the more accurate Cervical Screening Test

 - invite women aged 25 to 74 years to undertake the test

 - increase the time between tests from two years to five years

 The Cervical Screening Test:

-- Be available on the Medicare Benefits Schedule in 2017 from 1st December
+- Is now available on the Medicare Benefits Schedule

-- Prevent an additional 140 cervical cancers each year
+- Will prevent an additional 140 cervical cancers each year

-- Complement Australia’s HPV vaccination program for boy and girls
+- Will complement Australia’s HPV vaccination program for boys and girls